Georgia Itinerary: 16 Stunning Places to Visit and Things to Do

 georgian wine tour

 Although wine is made everywhere in the country, the wine region of excellence in Georgia is Kakheti.
-In the area near Manavi, some of the most talented winemakers have their vineyards, small producers who really love their product.
+In the area near Manavi, some of the most talented winemakers have their vineyards, small producers who really love their products.

 Drive the Military Road by Corinne Vail of Reflections Enroute